Introduction

 The query time should be almost identical to the raw MDX in Microsoft Analysis Services from the first section.

-Step 2.
-One-by-one, add the following options back into the Form, as necessary.
-If any of these options slow your Form down, stop and investigate it.
+2. Add the options back into the Form, as necessary.
+If any of these options slow down your Form, stop and investigate it.

 If you need further assistance, feel free to submit a ticket to our Support Team.